frc1511/Teaching-Resources/lessons/functions-in-classes.md

     return retroReflectiveGP.get();
 }
 ```
 Above is a example of how functions might be used.
 You can see that it will return a boolean of whatever the `retroReflectiveGP` sensor sees.
-Because it uses private, you would not be able to call this function to get weather the gp is present from outside the class.
+Because it uses private, you would not be able to call this function to get whether the gamepiece is present from outside the class.

 ```java
 public class Elevator extends SubsystemBase {